 LC101 is the product of about a year’s worth of work to create the best coding class we can — one that provides a solid foundation in programming, and is also accessible and enjoyable to a broad audience.
 This year, we’ve run 9 classes testing out different curricula, with the end goal always being to consolidate the best pieces into a single class.
 LC101 is just that: it’s now LaunchCode's flagship course, aiming to help people start their journey to becoming a programmer.

-What does LC101 teach students?
+What does part this course teach students?

-LC101 is organized into three units.
+LC101 is organized into two units.

 If I take LC101, how long will it take to be ready for LaunchCode apprenticeship?